Nairobi National Park Safaris: Your Guide

 Why Choose a Nairobi National Park Safari?

-• More Than Just Game Drives: While a game drive in Nairobi National Park is a must do, the park also offers Nairobi National Park birdwatching and designated Nairobi National Park picnic sites.
+While a game drive in Nairobi National Park is a must do, the park also offers birdwatching and designated picnic sites like the Mokoiyet Picnic Spot, Impala Observation Point, Kingfisher Picnic Site, and the Ivory Burning Site.

 Planning Your Safari Adventure